 Shoulder Osteoarthritis: Symptoms, Causes, and Treatment

-Osteoarthritis in the shoulder is a condition where the cartilage in the shoulder joint gradually breaks down, which can lead to pain and limited mobility.
-This article covers the most common symptoms, causes, and treatment options for osteoarthritis in the shoulder.
+Shoulder osteoarthritis is a condition in which the cartilage in the shoulder joint gradually breaks down, which can lead to pain and limited mobility.
+This article reviews the most common symptoms, causes, and treatment options for shoulder osteoarthritis.

-Osteoarthritis in the shoulder is a degenerative joint disease where the cartilage breaks down, leading to pain, stiffness, and reduced mobility.
-Treatment may include physical therapy, medication, and in some cases surgery to alleviate discomfort.
+Osteoarthritis of the shoulder is a degenerative joint disease where cartilage breaks down, leading to pain, stiffness and reduced mobility.
+Treatment may include physical therapy, medication and in some cases surgery to relieve the symptoms.

 Common symptoms include:

-• Pain in the shoulder, especially during movement and load
+• Pain in the shoulder, especially with movement and strain

 • Stiffness in the shoulder joint